PabloMoose/BGL_TechTest/README.md

-> 6 additional Lower Priority Scenarios
-NOTE: These scenarios are defined in the '..\features\Priority02.feature' file
+> 6 additional Lower Priority Scenarios - (NOTE: These scenarios are defined in the '..\features\Priority02.feature' file)

 - @Secenario_02.01 - Scenario: Test - Electricity Only - No Bill - British Gas - NA - Suppliers Are Not Same - Variable Tariff
 - @Secenario_02.02 - Scenario: Test - Gas Only - With Bill - NA - E.ON - Suppliers Are Not Same - Fixed Tariff